This page describes how to set memory limits.

 Understanding memory usage

-Cloud Run applications that exceed their allowed memory limit are terminated.
+Cloud Run container instances that exceed their allowed memory limit are terminated.

 Setting and updating memory limits